agsight

 analyzing the problem

-To uncover common problems, pain points, and industry gaps, I surveyed 150+ specialty crop farmers across the US using agtech over their daily challenges, motivations, resources, and habits.
-I distilled responses into 6 key threads.
+To uncover pain points farmers face with existing agtech, I surveyed 150+ specialty crop growers across the US about their daily challenges, resources, and habits with farming technology.
+I distilled responses into 6 recurring themes.

 A scatter plot shows responses for "What has been your return on investment for your agtech solution?"
 The graph shows an increasing linear trend between yield increase and the price of agtech solutions: As the price increases, yield also increases, but marginally.

-Farmers were frustrated by the unclear ROI of agtech tools.
-Many found it challenging to justify the high costs when the outcomes were not immediately evident.
+Many farmers found it challenging to justify the high costs of agtech when the outcomes of using it were not immediately evident.
 One shared that after spending $5K on a precision farming system, their yield only increased by 1%.

 Bar chart comparing agtech solution effectiveness across crop types, showing common staples as most supported, heirloom vegetables as moderately supported, and fruits as least effectively supported, with varying levels of perceived ineffectiveness and detriment.